How Consistent Are Humans When Grading Programming Assignments?: Methodology

 To aid in the research into self-consistency and the study pacing, we supplied the graders with batches of submissions, allowing us to repeat a few chosen submissions for the graders to regrade, resulting in some submissions being graded eight times.
 We chose to repeat assignments representative of the dataset, specifically assignments of the median size, a common theme, and submissions that fall near the mean of the grades awarded within the previous batch.
 The original assignment for \anon{Menagerie} was a pair-programming assignment, which was de-duplicated; however, duplicates could still exist and we told our graders this as a cover story for why they might see multiple similar assignments.
 The possibility of duplicates, specifically choosing assignments and the time between batches, helped mitigate the likelihood of the graders noticing that they were grading the same assignment (which might have led to the graders going back to the first grading attempt and copying and pasting their grades instead of grading it fresh a second time).

+To evaluate the consistency of individual participants, we calculate the distance between the grade awarded in the first and second batches for each participant and for each skill.
+We could not use typical inter-rater analysis to evaluate self-consistency, as the two grades are too few for inter-rater reliability metrics, including Krippendorff's $\alpha$, Gwet's $AC_2$ and Fliess' $\kappa$.
+We chose to limit the number of repeated assignments to ensure that the participants were unaware that they were grading a duplicate and to maximise the number of annotations for the dataset.

+To provide further information on the participants' experience grading these assignments, we conducted a semi-structured interview.
+These interviews were conducted in English by one of the members of the research team and lasted approximately 30 minutes; Microsoft Teams was used to provide automatic transcription.
+During the interview, the participants were asked the following questions:

-In addition to collecting grades and feedback, we asked the graders to complete a diary each time they completed a grading session.
-The diary included where and when they graded, how long they graded, how many assignments they graded, and how rushed they felt to complete the grading that day.
-After completing the study, we invited the participants to complete a semi-structured interview, where we discussed their grading experience.
-Our prompt questions for the interview include: \begin{enumerate} \item Can you tell me about your experience grading these assignments? \item Can you tell me about your grading process? \item How well do you think the rubric aided you when grading the assignment? \item Did you review your grades to validate your consistency? \item How do you think the environment you were in while grading affected your grading? \item How do you think the mood you were in while grading affected your grading? \item How do you think the time of day you graded per session affected your grading? \item Were there any specific submissions that stuck in your mind? \item Did you notice any duplicates or near-duplicates in the data? \item Do you have any further comments on your experience? \end{enumerate}
+\begin{enumerate} \item Can you tell me about your experience grading these assignments? \item Can you tell me about your grading process? \item How well do you think the rubric aided you when grading the assignment? \item Did you review your grades to validate your consistency? \item How do you think the environment you were in while grading affected your grading? \item How do you think the mood you were in while grading affected your grading? \item How do you think the time of day you graded per session affected your grading? \item Were there any specific submissions that stuck in your mind? \item Did you notice any duplicates or near-duplicates in the data? \item Do you have any further comments on your experience? \end{enumerate}